laviediu/laviediu.github.io/_posts/2026-07-24-putting-it-to-rest.md

 <br>
 I should have talked to you about it more, but I hope you do not keep your longing by yourself.
 I hope you can talk to your friends the way you talked about it with me.
 Of course, I would want to be there for you too.<br>
 <br>
 I love you, choose you, believe in you.
 I respect your decision, but you can not tell me what to do.
-I am my own person.<br>
+I am my own person.
+I am also wonderfully stubborn.
+Do not ever worry about your influence over me, you should worry about my influence over you.<br>
 <br>
 Now, I am still disappointed that you let the man I love become small, when he is not, at all. *Do not do that to my man.
 My man does not make himself small.*<br>
 <br>